 This code sample contains the following programming languages:

-- This sample application was created by using Visual Studio 2010 with Microsoft Azure Tools for Microsoft Visual Studio 1.2.
+This sample application was created by using Visual Studio 2008 with Service Pack 1 installed.

 What is All-In-One Code Framework?

 All-In-One Code Framework shows most Microsoft development techniques by using code samples in different programming languages.
 Each example is carefully selected, composed, and documented to show one common code scenario.
 For more information about All-In-One Code Framework, visit the following Web site: http://cfx.codeplex.com